TypeRocket/typerocket/README.md

 ### XKernel

 You will need to create a new Kernel class called XKernel to specify the middleware you want to use.
+Middleware can be used for all kinds of fun things.
+In this case we want "books" to authenticate like posts.

 `XKernel.php` manages the middleware for the resource and request types.